duneroadrunner/SaferCPlusPlus/index.md

 - Do not use scope types as members of classes or structs.
 	- Note that you can use the [`mse::make_xscope_pointer_to_member_v2()`](#make_pointer_to_member_v2) function to obtain a scope pointer to a member of a scope object.
 So it's generally not necessary for any class/struct member to be declared as a scope object.
 	- In the uncommon cases that you really want to use a scope type as a member of a class or struct, that class or struct must itself be a scope type.
 User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
-- Do not use scope types as base classes.
-	- There probably isn't much motivation to do this anyway.
-	- In the uncommon cases that you really want to use a scope type as a base class/struct, the derived class/struct must itself be a scope type.
-User defined scope types must adhere to the [rules](#defining-your-own-scope-types) of scope types.
 - Do not use scope types as function return types.
 	- In the uncommon cases that you really want to use a scope type as a function return type, it must be wrapped in the [`mse::TXScopeReturnValue<>`](#return_value) transparent template wrapper.
 	- `mse::TXScopeReturnValue<>` will not accept non-owning scope pointer types.
 Pretty much the only time you would legitimately want to return a non-owning pointer to a scope object is when that pointer is one of the function's input parameters.
 In those cases you can use the [`xscope_chosen()`](#xscope_chosen) function.

 Again, most inadvertent misuses of scope objects should result in compile errors.
 The remaining potential misuses would be caught by a companion tool like the aforementioned [scpptool](https://github.com/duneroadrunner/scpptool).
 But these rules should be intuitive enough that adherence should be fairly natural.
 Just remember that the safety of scope pointers is premised on the fact that scope objects are never deallocated before the end of the scope in which they are declared, and (non-owning) scope pointers (and any copies of them) never survive beyond the scope in which they are declared, so that a scope pointer cannot outlive its target scope object.

-Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality (but more limited in intended use).
+Generally, there are two types of scope pointers you might use, [`TXScopeOwnerPointer<>`](#txscopeownerpointer) and [`TXScopeItemFixedPointer<>`](#txscopeitemfixedpointer). `TXScopeOwnerPointer<>` is kind of like `std::unique_ptr<>`, but restricted by the rules of scope objects.
 It creates an instance of a given class on the heap and destroys that instance in its destructor.
-(We use "scope" to mean "execution scope", where in boost it seems to also include "declaration scope".)
-`TXScopeItemFixedPointer<>` is a "non-owning" pointer to scope objects.
-It is (intentionally) limited in its functionality, and is primarily intended for the purpose of passing scope objects by reference as function arguments.
+`TXScopeItemFixedPointer<>` is a (zero-overhead) "non-owning" pointer to objects that are known (at compile-time) to outlive it.

 ### TXScopeItemFixedPointer
-`TXScopeItemFixedPointer<>` is primarily intended to be used to pass scope objects by reference as function arguments.
-It may not be used as a function return type (as enforced by the [`return_value()`](#return_value) function wrapper).
-And as with any other scope object, it may not be used as a member of any class or struct that is not itself a scope object.
-(Attempting to do so would generally produce a compile error).
+`TXScopeItemFixedPointer<>`s are (zero-overhead) "non-owning", non-retargetable pointers.
+They may only be declared such that they do not outlive the scope in which they are declared (i.e. basically as non-static local variables, and may only point to objects known (at compile-time) to live at least that long.

 usage example: